gw4e/gw4e.github.io/pages/mydoc/mydoc_nutshell.md

   *  define the plugin in your pom.xml file and bind the graphwalker test goal to the test phase
   *  use a fully qualified name like 'mvn org.graphwalker:graphwalker-maven-plugin:test'
   *  add org.graphwalker as a pluginGroup in your settings.xml file (See maven documentation)
 2. You use GraphWalker api to set the PATHGENERATOR/STOPCONDITION in your test, in that case you use the Surefire Maven plugin.
-Use one of the following shell commands
   *  define the Surefire plugin in your pom.xml file and bind the graphwalker test goal to the test phase